 The faculty of the Department of Classical Studies have expertise in a wide array of research areas within the Greco-Roman world.
 In addition to regularly offered surveys of Greek and Latin literature, recent graduate seminar authors include Homer, the Greek lyric poets, Sophocles, Aristophanes, Thucydides, Horace, Ovid, Vergil, Lucretius, and Tacitus.
 Recent graduate seminar topics include Roman epistolography and biography, the Greek and Roman novel, the Greek historical tradition, Athens in the 5th century, Hesiod and his reception to the Renaissance, individual and community in late Republican/early Imperial Rome, and the reception of Vergil in antiquity.

-Arion: A Journal of Humanities and the Classics, The Journal of Field Archaeology, and The American Journal of Archaeology are edited at Boston University.
+Arion: A Journal of Humanities and the Classics and The Journal of Field Archaeology are edited at Boston University.

 The department maintains a reading-room library that includes a collection of texts from the estate of Professor William Arrowsmith.
 The collection is made up of Greek and Latin texts, basic reference works, and a variety of related materials.
 The remainder of the classical collection is housed in the University’s Mugar Library.